 In the first example, the girl is being modified.
 In the second, the girl’s moves are being addressed.

 We are now going to look at the various different types of adjectives that can be used to spice up your sentences.
 There are two main types of adjectives as shown below.

-- Descriptive adjectives describe quality of the noun.
+Descriptive adjectives describe the quality of the noun.
 In fact, descriptive adjectives can be attributive adjectives or predicate adjectives.

 - Definite & Indefinite Articles

 - Interrogative Adjectives

 - Cardinal Adjectives

 - Proper Adjectives

 Listed below are some categories we use to sort the adjectives.